12 The Planned Countryside

 Deserted Burston |

-In the early 1700s, Daniel Defoe (the author of Robinson Crusoe) also referred to the woolly wealth in the both the Clay Vales and the Cotswolds, when there was a much greater interest in improving the profits to be made from more general husbandry and arable farming.
+In the early 1700s, Daniel Defoe (the author of Robinson Crusoe) also referred to the woolly wealth in both the Clay Vales and the Cotswolds, while there was a much greater interest in improving the profits to be made from more general husbandry and arable farming.
 But then he also admired the religiosity of the population of Great Yarmouth!
 It makes you wonder......!

 An Enclosure Act |